stevenshoemaker/KCHousingData/README.md

 Missingno
 ```

-#### Step 2.
-Choose the Environment within Xcode
+# Deliverables
-Click Scheme Dropdown > **Edit Scheme... > Build Configuration** Dropdown > Preferred Environment
+#### These are contained in this repository:

-# Contribution and Distribution
+EDA Notebook
-#### Looking to contribute to Nifty?
+King County Dataset
-Pull Requests are welcome!
+Non-Technical Stakeholder Presentation

 #### Distribution
-Nifty's source code is for education purposes and should not be redistributed on other sites.
-If you'd like to know more about distribution or have questions feel free to [email us](mailto:someone@example.com).
+This project was done as a classroom assignment.
+If you'd like to know more about my methods please contact me.(mailto:someone@example.com).

 # Comments | Questions | Complements
 You can [email me](mailto:tacticsandstrats@gmail.com) anytime for comments and questions.
-Let us know if this is helpful to you and what I can do to make it better.
+Let me know if this is helpful to you and what I can do to make it better.